What is separation in a marriage?

 This can help you heal, attain safety and gain clarity towards one another.
 Marriage separation guidelines for this approach needs to be predetermined and agreed upon by both the partners.

 After separation in a marriage, one of the first things you want to do with your estranged husband/wife is, establish healthy boundaries that can be established by filing for separation and obtaining a marriage separation agreement.
 What is a separation agreement?

 It includes determining how finances will be handled since the two of you will no longer be living together, make arrangements concerning the children, address any other shared responsibilities and agree that there will be no romantic interaction during this time.
 In such scenarios, it is sometimes imperative that couples look into how to get a legal separation or how to file for legal separation?

 Furthermore, before embarking in this direction you need to have a clear understanding of what does legally separated mean and how to get legally separated?
 Legalities around how to file for separation or divorce vary from one state to another.
 Divorce laws in Arizona differ from divorce laws in other states.

-Those that have, “save my marriage” on the brain may see this as counter intuitive but they need to understand that taking such steps can help them control the extent to which a separation can impact other aspects of their lives and their loved ones.
+Those that have, “save my marriage” on the brain may see this as counter-intuitive but they need to understand that taking such steps can help them control the extent to which separation can impact other aspects of their lives and their loved ones.
 How to get a separation?
-What does separation mean in a marriage? and Does separation work to save a marriage? are some question you definitely need an answer for.
+What does separation mean in a marriage, and does separation work to save a marriage are some questions you definitely need an answer for.

 - Viewing your marriage from a different perspective